deephyper/tutorials/tutorials/alcf/03_ThetaGPU_mpi/README.rst

 .. note::

-    To ensure that each worker is restricted to its own gpu (and doesn't access other workers memory) you might need to add this to your script:
+    If you are using tensorflow, you might want to add this snippet to your script in order to ensure that each worker is restricted to its own gpu (and doesn't access other workers memory) :

     .. code-block:: python